samuel-craig/ABC_cakile/Laboratory_log.md

 ## 13OCT23
+### Prior and Scenario checking PCAs
 In order to use DIYABC's "Prior and Scenario checking" function (generates PCAs on simulated compared to observed data - statsobs), maximum file size cannot be exceeded.
 First, simulate HALF of the scenarios needed (160K/320K)

-### Prior and Scenario checking PCAs
+### Results
 Observed data is NOT in the centre of a 'cloud' of simulated data suggesting poor prior choice and scenarios.
-Redo priors.
+Redo priors, new file name "cakile_step_1v2" setting maximum time parameters to 3,000,000 (closure of Ishthmus of Panama, see Rodman 1974).

+Results from "cakile_step_1v2" are WAY off, perhaps adjusted in the completely wrong direction, will try setting maximum time paramter to 15,000.